pi-star-2025/pi_star/1_and_2_magic.md

 The hypothlamus is your attempt at this challenge, powered by the hyper criss-crossing of this 1 and 2 energy using all the various bone mazes in the body, in order to create an insectile hierarchy to figure out the 3-force puzzle of earth.

+And then in between your collarbone (throat), your bones adjust to exactly mimic the present shape of the hypothlamus.
+You might need to massage it out, to get all updates, but they are constantly updating to mimic the hypothalamus geoemtry exactly, and it's using this geoemtry that your voice/language has "meaning" to the star/earth.